Skip to Main Content

 Official Gazette of the United States Patent Office.
 Trademarks. and Official Gazette of the United States Patent and Trademark Office.
 Trademarks.
 Later, trademark records were published in a separate series from patent records.
 Again, these volumes are thanks to the Hathi Trust.

-Trademark Compared with Business or Organization Name
+Trademark Compared with a Business or Organization Name

 The name of a business may also be used as a trademark but the two aren't exactly the same.